pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 # Integrate TiDB Cloud with n8n

 [n8n](https://n8n.io/) is an extendable workflow automation tool.
-With a [fair-code](https://faircode.io/) distribution model, n8n will always have visible source code, be available to self-host, and allow you to add your custom functions, logic ,and apps.
+With a [fair-code](https://faircode.io/) distribution model, n8n will always have visible source code, be available to self-host, and allow you to add your custom functions, logic, and apps.

 This document introduces how to build an auto-workflow: create a TiDB Cloud Serverless Tier cluster, gather Hack News RSS, store it to TiDB and send a briefing email.